 Follow these simple steps to download your master email list from LinkedIn:

-- You’ll now see an option known as “Getting an archive of your data”.
-Choose “Fast file only” and click “Request archive.”
+5. You’ll now see an option known as “Getting an archive of your data.”
+Choose your preferred options and click “request archive.”

 You did it!
 In about ten minutes you’ll receive an email with a .zip file filled with information about your contacts.
 You only need to worry about the portion titled “Connections.”
 Download this list and save it in a safe place.
 It contains your entire referral network in one simple document.